rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Disable a node
+## Deactivate the Node.

-Use the node status operations to enable or disable a specified node included in the device configuration.
+Use the node status operations to enable or disable a specified Node included in the device configuration.

 If you want to delete the node from the configuration file, use the delete node operation.